AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/mapping-overview.md

 ---
-title: Map information from one module to another
+title: Mapping overview
 description: Mapping is the process of assigning a module's outputs, structured into items, to another module's input fields.
 author: Becky
 feature: Workfront Fusion
 ---
-# Map information from one module to another
+# Mapping overview

 Mapping is the process of assigning a module's outputs to another module's input fields.